Mealworm: Immune defense

 The mealworm beetle is currently considered a pest when infesting and degrading the quality of stored grains or grain products.
 However, they are now being promoted as a beneficial insect, as their high nutrient content makes them a viable food source for pet food, protein-rich animal feed, or even human nutrition, and they are capable of degrading plastic waste and polystyrene.
 These benefits make mealworms attractive for mass rearing, a technique that promotes disease transmission within the colonies.
-T. molitor can be the host of many different pathogens and parasites, including entomopathogenic microbes, protozoa, and tapeworms, which can decrease the mealworm beetle’s survival or reproductive success.
+T. molitor can be the host of many different pathogens and parasites, including entomopathogenic microbes, protozoa, and tapeworms, which can decrease the mealworm beetle's survival or reproductive success.

 Behavioral immunity

 When the mealworms feed on infected rodent feces, they may consume the eggs of the parasitic tapeworm Hymenolepis diminuta.
 Infected male beetles pay a higher reproductive cost than the female beetles.
 T. molitor displays behavioral immunity when exposed to H. diminuta, shown by how the infected males develop an avoidance behavior for feces that harbor the tapeworm, which decreases their probability of coming into contact with the tapeworm in the future.
 The female mealworm beetles develop a qualitative resistance through mate choice, as they are able to evaluate male immunocompetence through pheromone signaling, allowing them to choose the more immunologically fit males as mates.
 This also reduces the probability of the females being infected by their mates, and may cause them to pass on an enhanced level of immunocompetence to their offspring.

 Another way mealworms may display behavioral immunity is how they may tolerate infections by limiting negative effects on their reproductive success.
 For example, mealworm beetles tolerate a high number of cysticercoids of H. diminuta at the expense of their own fitness and longevity.
-But the males produce improved spermatophores that contain superior nuptial gifts that will be passed to their mating females, increasing female fecundity and causing a greater number of eggs to be fertilized.
+Conversely, males produce enhanced spermatophores containing superior nuptial gifts; once transferred, these investments elevate female fecundity and fertilization success.